linlinzhao/linlinzhao.github.io/_posts/2020-07-24-remote-jupyterlab.md

 ```
 nohup jupyter lab &
 ```
-This command will run jupyterlab in the background, and the printouts will be forwarded to a generated file "nohup.out" in which you will something like this
+This command will run jupyterlab in the background, and the printouts will be forwarded to a generated file "nohup.out" in which you will see something like this
 ```
 [I 16:45:57.163 LabApp] http://yourIPorDomainName:8890/
 ```